 throw new Exception(“Author cannot be found with id :” + authorId);

 In .NET static variables are maintained per Common Language Runtime (CLR) “AppDomain”.
 We can just exploit this behavior of .NET for our caching needs.

-Inside the BizTalk server host instances, several subservices will be running.
+, several subservices will be running.
 The exact services can be found in the adm_HostInstance_SubServices table in the BizTalk Server Management database.
 The services are listed here for reference: